Editorial Policies

 Intermountain Journal of Translational Medicine, in accordance with ICMJE recommendations, requires registration of all clinical trials in a public database.
 In the case that a trial has not been pre-registered a retrospective registration is acceptable.

-Intermountain Journal of Translational Medicine recommends, but does not require, systematic reviews and meta-analysis be registered in a public registry.
+Intermountain Journal of Translational Medicine recommends, but does not require, systematic reviews and meta-analyses be registered in a public registry.

 Data and Reproducibility